Daniel, Cezar, BA

 Ingrid Solheim shows a journalist from BA around

 She could tell us that we are short of industrial painters, insulators and scaffolders as well as personnel who perform industrial sewing.
 Furthermore, that we ideally want job seekers who have a trade certificate.
-After all, we are lucky to have a fantastic course center and a device that can provide the necessary expertise.
+We are lucky to have a fantastic course center and that we can provide the necessary expertise.

 You can see BA's post here, but it's a subscription thing!: